 Line Judge: Move to the correct yard line at the opposite end of the field to ensure proper placement of the ball.
 Verify correct placement of auxiliary markers.
-Time the interval between periods and after a safety, try or successful field goal.
-Coordinate TV or radio timeouts.
-When 20 seconds remain in the intermission, sound whistle with three short but sharp blasts.
-Move to your position and inform R and U when the intermission expires.

 Umpire: After ball and chain information has been recorded by the crew, move and place the ball at the proper spot at the opposite end of the field.